Sanidhya2101/TFTP/README.md

 </div>

-Newfile, readme.txt_server is created, and the file is transferred from client to server!!
+Newfile, abc.txt_server is created, and the file is transferred from client to server!!

 2. When correct file is requested using GET.